Drama of McCarthy’s election may open House to more cameras - The Boston Globe

 Yet the speaker's vote, where C-SPAN's video was used widely by other television networks and on social media, led Swain to try again.

-The Radio and Television Correspondents Association, which represents broadcast outlets that cover Congress, supports C-SPAN's request.
-The group's chairman, Jared Halpren, said he appreciates the willingness of McCarthy's office to explore alternatives.
+The Radio and Television Correspondents Association, which represents broadcast outlets that cover Congress, supports C-SPAN’s request.
+The group’s chairman, Jared Halpern, said he appreciates the willingness of McCarthy’s office to explore alternatives.

 If changes are made, they would be tied directly to the night McCarthy was elected.